samgwolfe12/Tremendous-Trio/milestone3.md

 - Wireframe:

-User Story: As a college student, I want to record and upload a video for my homework submission because the assignment requires it.
+<b>User Story: As a college student, I want to record and upload a video for my homework submission because the assignment requires it.</b>
 - 1
 - Wireframe:
 - 2